Syedaaneesa/Alpine-cottage/README.md

 ## 💡 Learnings & Achievements

-This project presents a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to emphasize their cozy accommodations and warm hospitality with a clean, user-friendly layout.
+This project showcases a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight their cozy accommodations and warm hospitality through a clean, user-friendly layout.

 ---

 ## 📬 Contact
-If you need professional WordPress or Elementor services, I’d be glad to collaborate—don’t hesitate to get in touch!
+If you’re looking for expert WordPress or Elementor services, I’d be happy to collaborate—feel free to reach out!
 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com]
 **🌍 Portfolio:** https://aneesa.zeestmedia.com